 In this paper we propose a possible solution to this problem which is based on endowing robots with communication capabilities, so that role allocation might be negotiated through the exchange of signals.
-In recent years several interesting studies have demonstrated the possibility to evolve communication in homogeneous robots so to accomplish collective tasks (e.g. Di Paolo (2000); Marocco and Nolfi (2007); Quinn (2001)).
-If we can evolve groups of homogeneous robots which are able to negotiate their roles through the exchange of signals, then this ability might be exploited for the development of more complex collaborative behaviours requiring role specialization.
-More precisely, we will focus on the development of a team of robots in which one and only one individual should assume the role of the group's leader.
+In recent years several studies have demonstrated the possibility to evolve communication in homogeneous robots so to accomplish collective tasks (e.g. Di Paolo 2000; Marocco and Nolfi 2007; Quinn 2001).
+In this work we evolve groups of robot to differentiate themselves by simply sending different communication signals.
+The rationale behind this idea is that if we can evolve groups of homogeneous robots which are able to negotiate their roles through the exchange of signals, then this ability might be exploited in the future for the development of non-communicative collaborative behaviours requiring role specialization.
+More precisely, we will focus on the development of a team of robots in which one and only one individual should differentiate from the others by sending a different signal.